CloudReactor/cloudreactor-procwrapper/README.md

 ### Status Updates

+#### Status Updates in Wrapped Mode

 As your process or function runs, you can send status updates to CloudReactor by using the StatusUpdater class.
 Status updates are shown in the CloudReactor dashboard and allow you to track the current progress of a Task and also how many items are being processed in multiple executions over time.

-In wrapped mode, your application code would send updates to the proc_wrapper prorgram via UDP port 2373 (configurable with the PROC_WRAPPER_STATUS_UPDATE_PORT environment variable).
+In wrapped mode, your application code would send updates to the proc_wrapper program via UDP port 2373 (configurable with the PROC_WRAPPER_STATUS_UPDATE_PORT environment variable).
 If your application code is in python, you can use the provided StatusUpdater class to do this:

     from proc_wrapper import StatusUpdater